apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 means that all the segments created by a task will not be held up till the task duration is over.
 As soon as maxRowsPerSegment, maxTotalRows or intermediateHandoffPeriod limit is hit, all the segments held by the task at that point in time will be handed-off and new set of segments will be created for further events.
-This means that the task can run for longer durations of time without accumulating old segments locally on Middle Manager processes and it is encouraged to do so.
+This means that the task can run for longer durations of time without accumulating old segments locally on Middle Manager processes, and it is encouraged to do so.

 Kinesis Indexing Service may still produce some small segments.
-Lets say the task duration is 4 hours, segment granularity is set to an HOUR and Supervisor was started at 9:10 then after 4 hours at 13:10, new set of tasks will be started and events for the interval 13:00 - 14:00 may be split across previous and new set of tasks.
+Let's say the task duration is 4 hours, segment granularity is set to an HOUR and Supervisor was started at 9:10 then after 4 hours at 13:10, new set of tasks will be started and events for the interval 13:00 - 14:00 may be split across previous and new set of tasks.
 If you see it becoming a problem then one can schedule re-indexing tasks be run to merge segments together into new segments of an ideal size (in the range of ~500-700 MB per segment).